Building a Path to Personal Success

 High School

 With its many windows breaking up the brick facade, Calumet High School (CHS) is reminiscent of schools in bygone eras.
 Four hundred students occupy the four floors of the building.
 They blend the past and present as seen by working on their digital devices in the historic study hall.
 Many traditional classes are taught in a hands-on project-based format, and students can choose to take online, early college, CTE, work-based learning, or Junior ROTC courses.
 Outside of the classroom, students may participate in a variety of clubs, organizations, and athletic opportunities.
-The district even maintains wireless wifi hotspots that can be placed on buses so students can keep up on their work during the long bus rides to athletic events.
+The district even maintains wireless wifi hotspots that can be placed on buses so students can keep up with their work during the long bus rides to athletic events.

 study hall